PredictLand/PL-TEC-PLPipes/README.md

 ## Actions

-Actions are the atomic units of work that when combined allow on to perform the tasks required by the project.
+Actions are the atomic units of work that when combined allow one to perform the tasks required by the project.

 They are defined inside the `actions` directory in a hierarchical way.